forward-uiuc/Spring-2018-Entity-Search/elastic-search-entity-plugin/README.md

 Future work:
-1. Better clustering provided the expansion rules for name of professor and other entities
+1. Better clustering provided the expansion rules for name of professor and other entities(academic dataset)
 2. Incremental results in interface, better user experience.
 3. Go deep into elastic search to make this plugin a part of the search system.
 And ensure our fundamentals assumptions are satisfied from search engine itself.